jarrodharvey/Small-Server-Fixity-Checker/README.md

 This script is intended for use with Archivematica, when Amazon S3 is set as the storage space.

-To run a fixity check, the storage service needs to first download an AIP from S3 before it can begin scanning.
-This AIP is then downloaded to /var/archivematica/storage_service.
+[Artefactual's fixity checker tool](https://www.archivematica.org/en/docs/storage-service-0.13/fixity/) works by downloading AIPs from S3 to /var/archivematica/storage_service before it begins scanning.

 If there are 10TB worth of AIPs in S3, and only 220GB available on the server, then this may create a problem.
 The command "fixity scanall" will attempt to download 10TB worth of AIPs to a 220GB server!